 If you want, you can designate another field in a table as the key field.
 This field must unique values.
 The advantage to choosing a different field is that it might contain a value that's more meaningful such as part number, account number or employee ID# .
 Or, a key field can be a text type field instead of a numeric field.
 When you create your own key field, Quick Base displays it as a required field on the table's entry forms.

-Note: You cannot specify a List - User or Multi-select Text field as the key field in a table.
+Note: You cannot specify a List - user or Multi-select text field, or any formula field, as the key field in a table.

 Open the table with the key field you want to change.